ChristopherALewis/glossary-for-product-managers/README.md

 A method within Agile where a development team works together to reach a goal, often with physical co-location or close online collaboration of all team members, as well as daily face-to-face communication among all team members.
 There’s hundreds of Agile and Scrum tools out there, many of which may sound familiar.

 ###Kankan
-Matches the amount of work in progress to the team's capacity, kanban gives teams more flexible planning options, faster output, clear focus, and transparency throughout the development cycle.
+Matches the amount of work in progress to the team's capacity, Kanban gives teams more flexible planning options, faster output, clear focus, and transparency throughout the development cycle.

 ###Sprint
 A cycle of development, often ranging from a week to a month, defined to complete a desired milestone.